nhatcher/users-template/README.md

 ## Production logs and troubleshooting

 1. Issues with systemd

    Please refer to our [Systemd services crash course](https://github.com/nhatcher/users-template/tree/main/deployment_scripts#systemd-services-crash-course)

-2. Caddy and gunicorn logs
+2. Caddy and Gunicorn logs

-If configured correctly caddy access logs should be at `/var/log/caddy/access.log` and ``.
+If configured correctly Caddy access logs should be at `/var/log/caddy/access.log` and ``.
 A nice way to inspect those logs is [jq](https://jqlang.github.io/jq/):

 ```
 # tail -f /var/log/caddy/access.log | jq .request.uri
 ```

-Similarly logs created by gunicorn will be at `/var/log/django/access.log` and `/var/log/django/error.log`.
+Similarly logs created by Gunicorn will be at `/var/log/django/access.log` and `/var/log/django/error.log`.

 3. Application logs